Farmland, beaches, swamps and creeks

 Ron Griswold is an accomplished artist whose work is in many private collections around the globe.
 He is mostly self-taught, and his style reflects his vision of the world.
 Born, raised, and still living in the panhandle of Florida, he worked as an editorial artist at the local newspaper for many years before giving it up to teach painting at the region's state college.
 He then moved on to a full-time career as an artist.

 He sells work from his website, RonGriswold.com, and also from a long list of collectors.
-He auctions an artwork every other week on eBay.
-He likes to brag that he was the first artist to sell his artwork on eBay.

 The Advocate: How did you come to be an artist?